What Is Positional Plagiocephaly & Positional Torticollis?

 Positional plagiocephaly, also known as flat head syndrome, is when a baby develops a flattening on the back or side of the head.
 If left untreated, babies with plagiocephaly may develop vision problems and asymmetries of the head and face.

 Positional torticollis occurs when the muscles in baby’s neck become stiff or tight, which causes baby’s head to tilt to one side.
 This condition sometimes affects a baby’s posture causing them to favor one side of their body.
-You can see the story of one little boy who was diagnosed with positional torticollis and how therapy helped here:

 Both of these conditions can develop when a baby spends too much time on their back or in infant equipment such as swings, car seats, etc. when awake.